What are the common beliefs, if any, of Silver Sage?

 How do “common meals” work?

 When we first moved into Silver Sage, we wanted to start eating together right away but knew we couldn’t manage to prepare meals together (many of us had never cooked for such a large group and we all were overwhelmed with just getting settled).
 So we began twice a week potlucks, which required little organization.
 We soon decided we ate better and less expensively with less effort, so our tradition has continued.
 We think we have some of the best food in Boulder, with each of us contributing what we choose.
 We post what we’re bringing on our internal website and it all works out.
-We clean up after ourselves, with two members rotating each meal to be sure we’ve left the kitchen and dining room in order.

 How are we organized and governed?

 Our major decisions are made in our monthly business meetings, that are facilitated and recorded by members of the community.
 We make these decisions through consensus, in which we strive to have all members participate and listen to each other and reach agreement on decisions that will serve the best interests of our community as a whole.

 The functional life of the community is primarily carried out by five standing teams: Community Enhancement, Gardens and Grounds, Common House, Systems and Buildings and Finance and Legal.
 We also have a Steering Team, largely made up of representatives from each of our standing teams, which serves as our Board of Directors.
 Members are expected to participate in one of the standing teams, which typically meet monthly and conduct much of their work between meetings.
 Silver Sage is also an incorporated homeowners association, to which all members belong.
 Our HOA collects monthly dues to pay for our common area utilities and maintenance, insurance, etc. While our Steering Team functions as our legal Board, most decisions not delegated to teams and affecting the community are brought to the monthly community meetings.